Skip to content

 1. Stay physically active: To stimulate neural activity and preserve mobility and autonomy

-2. Keep all your appointments with your doctor: To ensure close monitoring of your health and early diagnosis of the initial symptoms of the disease
+2. Don’t miss appointments: To ensure close monitoring of your health and recognize initial symptoms of the disease early on.

-3. Ask medical staff: To benefit from therapeutic education and to find out how best to respond to potential warning signs of the disease
+3. Talk with medical staff: To benefit from patient education about therapies and to find out how best to respond to potential warning signs of the disease